Ph.D.

 Degree composition

-Completed credits, one current course, and the unfinished prospectus-to-dissertation path can be read in one place without flattening the plan into a static table.
+Completed credits, one current course, and the prospectus-to-dissertation path in one place.

 Selected lane